 Membership cost is $12 for financial members with voting rights, $8 for a family and $5 single/concession for the calendar year in which you join.
 We require that everyone enrolling in any activity at the Centre, become a member.

 The following equipment at the Centre is available for use or hire; computers, internet, copying, function tables, laminating.
 Please make an enquiry with our office team.

-We endeavour to provide a welcoming and safe atmosphere to all interested local community of all abilities, who want to join with us to meet and make new friends, learn new skills, brush up on old ones or share their knowledge with others.
+We endeavour to provide a welcoming and safe atmosphere to all interested local community of all abilities, who want to join with us to meet and make new friends, learn new skills or share their knowledge with others.
 Our aim is to encourage community spirit, creating a happier, vibrant and resilient community in which to live.

 We hope that any time spent at the Hallam Community Learning Centre is enjoyable.
 We welcome any of your suggestions to improve our service to you – as a member of the local community – please speak to the manager, administration, committee member, or leave your suggestion in the box provided in the foyer.

 The Centre’s existence relies on your interest and input – this is your Community Centre.